autoplot/documentation/javadoc/org/autoplot/datasource/TestFindDiscoveryDataSources.md

-# org.autoplot.datasource.TestFindDiscoveryDataSourcesSome dataSources allow for data discovery, so the user could push a button
+# org.autoplot.datasource.TestFindDiscoveryDataSources

- to start exploring.
+Some dataSources allow for data discovery, so the user could push a button to start exploring.
 This experiments with this.

-TestFindDiscoveryDataSources( )
+# TestFindDiscoveryDataSources( )

 ***